 I won’t be buying Artemis, I’m afraid, but The Martian is definitely worth your time – and I wish Weir all the best in his next effort!

 The Maze Runner – James Dashner

 I’ve not yet read The Maze Runner either, but it is on The List, and I’m fairly confident that I’m not going to love it.
 For starters, when I first showed my husband – who knows me pretty damn well – a copy of The List, he saw that I’d included The Maze Runner and he groaned.
 Loudly.
 He strongly recommended that I remove it, and I, of course, told him to get stuffed (nobody tells baby what to do with her List!).
 Still, his opinion counts for something.

 Anyway, aside from that little personal anecdote, there are other reasons to include The Maze Runner on this list.
 It would seem it was written for the Hunger Games crowd, but it falls short in a lot of respects.
 Plus, earlier this year James Dashner was dropped by his U.S. publisher (Penguin Random House), and dumped by his agent, after serious sexual harassment allegations surfaced in a trade publication.
 He has released a statement saying that he would be seeking “counseling and guidance” with regards to his behaviour.

 As you can see, it’s not that hard for a really average book to make it to the top of a best seller list.
-Best seller lists really aren’t your best guide to what’s worth reading – sometimes they get it right, but there are plenty of best sellers that aren’t worth your time (or your hard-earned cash!).
+Best seller lists really aren’t your best guide to what’s worth reading – sometimes they get it right (check out my list of best sellers that ARE worth reading here), but there are plenty of best sellers that aren’t worth your time (or your hard-earned cash!).
 Have you read any terrible best sellers lately?
 Let me know in the comments below (or name and shame them over at KUWTP on Facebook!).